 Pins ...........................
 Connectors Input / Output.

 Output transducers ..
-Servo Motors, sounds, video, dimmers, controls On / Off, etc. ..
+Servo Motors, sounds, videos, dimmers, controls on / off etc ..

-The Slot (interprocess communication) are the basis of the system Theremino and differentiate it from all similar systems.
-With Slot not only modules but also hardware applications can communicate with each other.
+The Slot (interprocess communication) are the basis of the system Theremino and sets it apart from similar systems.
+With slots not only the hardware modules as well as the applications can communicate with each other.

 Software and sign configurable and expandable in Open Source

-Applications are available in open source, covering all common operations, from multimedia, as measured by the laboratory.
-New applications can be developed from Open Source code of existing ones, as new bricks to expand the possibilities of the system.
+Applications are available in open source, covering all common procedures, the media, as measured by the laboratory.
+New applications can be developed from the open source code of existing ones, as new bricks to expand the possibilities of the system.

 Modular hardware and software

-Although applications can be added as modules, multiple applications can be configured to communicate with each other and collaborate, without reprogramming.
+Although applications can be added as modules, multiple applications can be configured to communicate with each other, and work together without reprogramming.

 The modularity of the software is a new concept.
 No system, until now, has never used the communication and modularity as the system Theremino.

-In the system Theremino each application is concerned only with its specific functions and more applications collaborate to achieve the desired result.
-This allows you to build complex systems with simple brick.
+In the system Theremino each application is concerned only with its specific functions and multiple applications work together to achieve the desired result.
+This allows to build complex systems with simple brick.

 With Theremino do not need to be experienced programmers to implement their ideas.
-Also artists, chemists, musicians, geologists, climatologists and students can build what they need, by combining existing software and hardware modules.
+Also artists, chemists, musicians, geologists, climatologists and students can build what they need by combining the existing hardware and software modules.

-The "Pin" of the system are individually configurable, with a large number of pre-programmed functions that cover every need of Input-Output.
+The "Pin" of the system can be configured individually, with a large number of pre-programmed functions that cover every need of input-output.

-You can connect sensors and assign new functions to pin In-Out, even during operation.
+You can connect sensors and assign new functions to the pins of the In-Out during operation.
 You can add modules and redo the configuration in a few seconds.
-The modules are automatically recognized and communicate with each other through a fast serial line single-wire.
-Each line supports up to 200 modules, and each module a dozen Pin.
-The total number of InOut is virtually unlimited, and they can communicate with each other or with other applications via HAL (Hardware Abstraction Layer) and Slots (interprocess communication), up from miles away on the serial line, at large distances of network cables and on the web, and with every Windows operating system, Unix, Linux, Mac OSX and Android.
+The modules are automatically recognized and communicate via a fast serial line single-wire.
+Each line can support up to 200 modules, and each module ten pin.
+The total number of InOut is virtually unlimited, and they can communicate with each other or with other applications via HAL (Hardware Abstraction Layer) Slots (interprocess communication), up from miles away on the serial line, at large distances of wires and on the web, and with every Windows OS, Unix, Linux, Mac OSX and Android.

 The simplicity, small size and low cost of the modules does not affect the performance, in fact the opposite is true.
-The simplicity makes the system very robust and the performance is such that they can refurbish all InOut simultaneously up to 500 times per second.
+The simplicity makes the system very robust and the performance is such that they can cool all at the same time InOut up to 500 times per second.

 Get the system modules

 The team Theremino system is only concerned with research and does not sell hardware.
-The system is completely "Freeware", "Open Source", "No Profit" and "DIY", but there are manufacturers who can provide modules assembled and tested at a great price.
-One could hardly self-build them for less money.
+The system is completely "Freeware", "Open Source", "Nonprofit" and "DIY", but there are manufacturers who can supply modules assembled and tested at a great price.
+One could hardly self-build them for less.
 A list of producers on this page: www.theremino.com/contacts/producers

-The source code of our programs does not contain a copyright notice, the names of the authors and link back to our site, so you can make any use, without restrictions of any kind.
+The source code of our software does not contain a copyright notice, author names and links to our site, so you can make any use, without restrictions of any kind.
 We do not ask you to specify the original source or our website but if you are happy with our software remember us and make known this site to your friends.
-Any donations, however small, are greatly appreciated and help us to keep the "free" software and to produce ever again.
+Any donation, however small, are greatly appreciated and help us to keep the "free" software and produce again and again.